Slowers-Team/Slowers-App/README.md

 6. Inside the `backend` directory, start the app with the command `go run .` (the app can be stopped by pressing Ctrl+C in the terminal where it was started)
 7. If you chose to run the frontend in the development mode, the application is now running at http://localhost:5173.
 If you chose to run it in the production mode, the application is running at http://localhost:5001.

+## Starting development environment(s) using Docker

+You need installation of Docker in your machine.
+[Fullstack MOOC part 12](https://fullstackopen.com/en/part12) has [links and some basic terminology](https://fullstackopen.com/en/part12/introduction_to_containers#installing-everything-required-for-this-part) you will need.
+Docker Desktop is also useful.

+Currently you can run either backend+databases or frontend inside development container, but not both (containers are not in same network and can't communicate).
+This will be fixed.
+Also, changing files updates pages served from frontend container automatically, but backend changes require removing and restarting backend container.

+### Run development backend inside container
+Inside the repository root directory, build and run container backend+databases -images using command `docker compose -f backend/docker-compose.dev.yml up`.
+You can exit and remove containers with Ctrl+C. If you want to run container in detached mode, add flag `-d` to the end of the command and remove containers with command `docker compose -f backend/docker-compose.dev.yml down`.

+You can inspect MongoDB with command `docker exec -it slowers-mongo-dev mongosh -u root -p example`.
+You can exit container with command `exit`.

+To enable PostgreSQL-database, add line `- USESQL=true` to `environment:` -part of file [backend/docker-compose.dev.yml](backend/docker-compose.dev.yml).

+### Run development frontend inside container
+Inside the repository root directory, build and run container backend+databases -images using command `docker compose -f frontend/docker-compose.dev.yml up`.
+You can exit and remove containers with Ctrl+C. If you want to run container in detached mode, add flag `-d` to the end of the command and remove containers with command `docker compose -f frontend/docker-compose.dev.yml down`.

 ## Running unit tests for the backend

 1. Go to the `backend` directory